Brendon Ayanbadejo: Early career

 Ayanbadejo was originally signed by the Atlanta Falcons of the National Football League as an undrafted free agent on April 23, 1999.
-He served on the practice squad of the Falcons and the Chicago Bears before being picked up by the Winnipeg Blue Bombers of the Canadian Football League in 2000, and spent time with them and the Toronto Argonauts.
-He played the 2001 season with the Amsterdam Admirals of NFL Europe, and played for the BC Lions of the CFL in 2002.
+He served on the practice squad of the Falcons and Chicago Bears before being picked up by the Winnipeg Blue Bombers of the Canadian Football League in 2000, spending time with them and the Toronto Argonauts.
+He played the 2001 season with the Amsterdam Admirals of NFL Europe and played for the BC Lions of the CFL in 2002.
 For September 2002, the CFL named Ayanbadejo the Defensive Player of the Month for recording two interceptions, six special team tackles, 21 defensive tackles, one pass deflected, and two recovered fumbles.